 Size: Spa size is typically affected by the available space for the hot tub in your desired location, and by the number of people you want your hot tub to hold.

 Comfort: The comfort of the hot tub’s seating is very important.
 To ensure that your comfort level is met, be sure to sit in the spa before purchasing.
 It’s also highly recommended that you “wet test” the spa; this will give you the best indication of how comfortable it is for you and other intended users.
-You can schedule a wet test with your local Caldera dealer to see (and feel) what we mean.

 Comfort factors include seating depth and variety, footwell space, lounge fit, access to hot tub controls, ease of entry and exit, and cushioned headrests.